 Councillor Bill McNulty

-Bill McNulty has lived in Richmond for 47 years and has served continuously on Richmond City Council since 1993.
-He endeavors to ensure that Richmond remains a safe, welcoming and inclusive community.
+A long-time Richmond resident, Bill McNulty has served continuously on Richmond City Council since 1993.
+A results-oriented individual, he is a staunch advocate for keeping Richmond a safe, welcoming and inclusive community.

-Continuing his work as a former educator, Bill is presently serving his 10th three-year term on the Academic Senate at the University of British Columbia.
-He has also served as a Rotarian for over 29 years, working tirelessly in service to his community.
-Bill has fulfilled the role of the Western God of Wealth (Cai Shen) at the Chinese New Year celebrations in Richmond for the past two decades at the request of the Asian community.
+A former educator, Bill served over three decades on the Academic Senate of the University of British Columbia.
+A Rotarian for over thirty years, he works tirelessly to serve and build connections in his community.
+For the past two decades, Bill has fulfilled the role of the Western God of Wealth (Cai Shen) at the Chinese New Year celebrations in Richmond at the request and blessing of the Asian community.

-Bill has been recognized both provincially and nationally for his accomplishments.
-In 2005, he was presented the British Columbia Community Achievement Award by former Premier Gordon Campbell and Lieutenant-Governor Iona Campagnolo.
+Bill has been recognized both provincially and nationally for his dedication and achievements.
+In 2005, he was presented with the British Columbia Community Achievement Award by former Premier Gordon Campbell and Lieutenant-Governor Iona Campagnolo.
 In 2013, he was awarded the Queen Elizabeth II Jubilee Medal by Richmond Member of Parliament Alice Wong.